Contract conditions for granting subsidies through the WIDU Platform (https://widu.africa)

 5. GIZ deems the project worthy of support in the sense that it directly promotes development cooperation.

-The Subsidy Agreement shall come into effect following a positive grant decision by GIZ through the payment of the subsidy to the Recipient.
+The Contract shall come into effect following a positive grant decision by GIZ through the payment of the subsidy to the Recipient.
 The subsidy is provided as an advance payment for the remaining measures described in the investment plan.

 The Recipient shall provide evidence that the funds provided have been used for the stipulated purpose by uploading to the WIDU Platform a brief report and the following documentation: